Looking for information on how to travel from Dubai to Oman by road?

 Driving from Dubai to Oman is, in general, very easy.
 Most main roads are paved and in excellent condition.

-A 2-wheel drive car is fine for accessing most locations.
+A 2-wheel drive car is fine for accessing most places.
 A 4×4 is only necessary if you want to head off road into the desert.

 Once you get out of the main towns and cities, phone signal can be intermittent.
 Download offline maps in advance (e.g. Google maps offline) if you plan to spend much time outside of the main population centres.